Star Wars Hollywood Bowl Giveaway

 Want to return to that galaxy far far away?
 Then hit the hyperdrive and set a course for the Hollywood Bowl where you can see Star Wars: A New Hope on a giant HD screen as the Los Angeles Philharmonic plays the soundtrack live on stage.
-Watch the KTLA 5 Morning News on Friday August 3rd for your chance to win a family 4-pack of tickets see Star Wars: A New Hope at the Hollywood Bowl on Friday August 10th.
+Watch the KTLA 5 Weekend Morning News on Saturday August 4th for your chance to win a pair of tickets see Star Wars: A New Hope at the Hollywood Bowl on Friday August 10th.
 Tickets are on sale at hollywoodbowl.com/starwars.
 Dress up as your favorite character and get ready to join the rebellion all over again.

 Already have the code word?
 You can also enter below: